oils-for-unix/oils/doc/syntax-feelings.md

 ### Less Important

-Oil doesn't need sigils for hashes, so `%` isn't used the way it's used in Perl.
-Instead, `%` means "unquoted word" in these two cases:
+A colon `:` means "unquoted word" in these two lines:

-    var mysymbol = %key             # not implemented yet var myarray = %(one two three)
+    var mysymbol = :key               # string, not implemented yet var myarray = :| one two three |  # array

-These sigils are parsed, but not entirely implemented:

-- `&` for Ruby-like blocks in expression mode
-- `:` means "out param" / "nameref", or "lazily evaluated"
+It's also used to pass the name of a variable to a builtiN:

+    echo hi | read :myvar

 <!--

-`&` means a command block in these 2 cases:

-    &(echo $PWD)
-    proc foo(x, &myblock) { echo $x; _ evalexpr(myblock) }

 `:` means lazily evaluated in these 2 cases (not implemented):

     when :(x > 0) { echo 'positive' }
     x = :[1 + 2]

-`:` means "out param" or "nameref" in these 2 cases:

-    proc foo(x, :out) {
-      setref out = 'z'
-    }
-    var x
-    foo :x   # x is set to z

 -->